 Above – the different motifs of the Wild Slender Oat Grass Stencil, stencilled randomly in Latte Stencil Paint.

 Above – the different motifs of the Wild Slender Oat Grass Stencil in Willow and Spearmint Stencil Paint on a pale grey background.

 Above – close up of the Wild Slender Oat Grass Stencil in Indian Purple and Agapanthus Stencil Paint.

-This single sheet one layer motif stencil is made of 125 micron mylar, with two wild slender oat grass motifs, plus an additional grass motif, on one sheet to use together or apart.
+This single sheet one layer motif stencil is made of 125 micron mylar, with three wild slender oat grass motifs, on one sheet to use together or apart.

 Left – the layout of the Wild Slender Oat Grass Stencil.